-Robert Kane is a Law Clerk at Slater Slater Schulman and a steadfast advocate for survivors of sexual abuse.
+Robert Kane is an Associate at Slater Slater Schulman and a steadfast advocate for survivors of sexual abuse.
 Known for his creative tactics in supporting his clients, Robert frequently represents cases against the Boys Scouts of America, the Roman Catholic Church, the YMCA, and other liable organizations.

 Robert begins every case prioritizing his client’s values, principles, and legal desires above all else.
 He supports an individual’s right to pursue justice in a way that meets their unique needs.
 With a compassionate approach, he empowers his clients to make their voices heard and guides them in identifying concrete goals throughout the legal process.